Homin0321/mdedit/README.md

 # Streamlit Markdown Editor

-This is a simple yet powerful Markdown editor built with Streamlit.
+This is a simple Markdown editor built with Streamlit.
 It allows users to create, edit, save, and preview Markdown files directly in the browser.

 ## Features